Rudolf Chaudoire Prize

 Rudolf Chaudoire was an entrepreneur and industrialist from the Ruhr area who was especially committed to supporting young people’s vocational education.
 Named after him, the Rudolf Chaudoire Foundation was established by testamentary decree to support young academics and their research.
 Since 1995, the Rudolf Chaudoire Prize is awarded to exceptional academics at TU Dortmund University.

-Proposals could be submitted by the Deans of the faculties and the directors of the central scientific institutions until 30 April 2020.
+Proposals could be submitted by the deans of the departments and the directors of the central scientific institutions until 30 April 2023.

 The following documents have to be submitted:

-- a nomination letter by the faculty or central scientific institution,
+- a nomination letter by the department or central scientific institution,

 - a budget plan for the research stay,